animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-In Spring Data for Apache Geode, indexes are declared with the `index` element, as the following example shows:
+In Spring Data for GemFire, indexes are declared with the `index` element, as the following example shows:

 </div>